cesheridan/txtmux.vim/README.md

 # DEPLOYMENT
 _txtmux.vim_ has the dependencies listed in REQUISITE PLUGINS.

-The .tgz decompresses to ./plugin & ./doc dirs compatatible with established Vim package managers.
+The .tgz decompresses to ./plugin & ./doc dirs compatible with established Vim package managers.

 # LICENSE
 License: GPL (Gnu Public License) version 3